 Inquiring Minds

 Events and programs are led by cultural experts, scholars, and storytellers, who discuss everything from Washington State history to philosophy to current social issues.
-The 2023 program sponsored by Harstine Island Community Club will be the last Sunday in January, February, and March.
+The 2024 program sponsored by Harstine Island Community Club will be the fourth Sunday in January, February, March and April.

 Presenter